Skip to content

 • Adapter must be bundled: The model’s adapter_path must exist in at least one known bundle.
 Adding models that require new adapters still requires an image rebuild.

 • Bundles are build-time only: Bundles cannot be created or modified via API.
+Rebuild and redeploy sie-config plus workers for bundle changes; gateways pick up the new bundle set from sie-config.

 Contact us